 Issaya Siamese Club

-Issaya Siamese Club is an upmarket Thai restaurant that blends traditional, authentic Thai food with international tastes and cooking methods.
-A great dinner choice for dinner in relaxing and beautiful setting near Rama III.
+An upmarket Thai restaurant, Issaya Siamese Club blends traditional, authentic Thai food with international tastes and cooking methods.
+A great dinner choice for dinner in relaxing and beautiful setting near Rama III. -

 Nahm

-Located inside the Metropolitan Hotel on Sathorn Road, Nahm — which is run by Australian chef David Thompson and ranked as one of Asia’s best restaurants — serves high-end Thai food in a sleek, modern setting.
+Located inside the Metropolitan Hotel on Sathorn Road, Nahm – which was founded by Australian chef David Thompson and ranked as one of Asia’s best restaurants – serves high-end Thai food in a sleek, modern setting. - Rooftop Bars

 Ayutthaya, Thailand © robphoto